JNRowe/versionah/doc/getting_started.rst

     # The full version
     release = _version.dotted

 You may need to mangle :data:`sys.path` if you can't import the version file from your :file:`conf.py`.
-For example, in :mod:`versionah`'s :file:`conf.py` we add the project root directory to :data:`sys.path` with the following snippet::
+For example, in `versionah`'s :file:`conf.py` we add the project root directory to :data:`sys.path` with the following snippet::

     root_dir = os.path.sep.join(os.path.realpath(__file__).split(os.path.sep)[:-2])